Greentech-Apps-Limited/order-management-dashboard/README.md

-# Order Management System
+# Order Management Dashboard

-This is an Order Management System built using Next.js.
+This is an Order Management Dashboard built using Next.js.

 ## Installation